Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

 \subsection{FL Potential Future Applications}

-After describing FL and presenting its applications in various wireless networks, we outline some of its prospective application scenarios in new and promising areas.
-Our vision is primarily inspired by the applications which are anticipated to be inherent in B5G and 6G networks.
+After describing FL and presenting its applications in various wireless networks, we outline some prospective application scenarios in new and promising areas.
+Our vision is primarily inspired by the applications anticipated to be inherent in B5G and 6G networks.